-As well as a café, we are a wine bar boasting a selection of more than 60 natural, biodynamic and low-intervention wines from across Europe.
+As well as a restaurant we are a wine bar boasting a wide selection of natural, biodynamic and low-intervention wines.

 Our wine list is built around a sense of place.
 We’ve focused firstly on distance – minimising the miles between grape and glass – and secondly on terroir, selecting wines from shorelines around Europe which bring with them their own sea breeze and seaside personality.
 These coastal wines perfectly match our seafront cooking and local seafood, as well as our coastal produce and seafaring outlook.

 We have wines on tap, including a Muscadet – perfect with oysters! – from Nicolas Reau in Loire, and the Tillingham White, made by Ben Walgate just down the road near Rye.

 What does natural wine mean?

 Natural Wine is farmed organically and made without adding or removing anything in the cellar.
 No additives or processing aids are used, and intervention is kept to a minimum.
 They are unfined and unfiltered, resulting in a living wine with character and personality – sometimes with cloudiness and a slight effervescence.

 The idea behind biodynamics is that everything in the universe is interconnected, including the moon, planets and stars.
 Biodynamic farming is completely organic, but also follows a special lunar calendar.
 Additionally, biodynamic wine allows no ‘manufactured’ additions, even organic ones.
 For example, commercial yeast won’t be added to the wine, instead harnessing naturally occurring yeasts from the grapes and winery – the ultimate expression of terroir.